xdDenden/FactorioGNN/README.md

 ## Project Structure

 * [TODO: Describe key directories]
+* [TODO: See if releases/packages are doable that dont have to be built]
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.